JorritScholten/SpotifyBackup/README.md

     - [x] Add optional default value to value arguments: make it so that non-mandatory arguments are optional and vice-versa
         - [x] Split tests up because CmdParserTest.java is getting rather large
-  - [ ] Make optional arguments flag-like by adding CmdParser.isPresent(name)
+    - [x] Make optional arguments flag-like by adding CmdParser.isPresent(name)
-  - [ ] Implement positional arguments
+    - [ ] Implement positional arguments (at a later point in time)
     - [ ] Write javadoc comments for each Argument constructor
         - [ ] Add pretty printing (look in to jANSI library?)
 - [ ] Write unit tests.
 - [ ] Create Spotify API wrapper.
 - [ ] Design a sensible SQL database that minimises data duplication.